 If neither of the above options are available to you, your transcripts can be mailed to:

 Pay the nonrefundable $75 application fee ($90 for international students) with a credit card or debit card.
 Payment can be made in your myUH self-service portal or before submitting the admissions application.

 Speak with an Admissions Representative

 Admissions representatives are experts when it comes to applying to the University of Houston.
-If you'd like to talk to an admissions representative for admissions support, you can contact us by phone at (713)-743-1010, option 4, or by email at email@example.com.
+If you'd like to talk to an admissions representative for admissions support, you can schedule a virtual admissions advising appointment, or contact us by phone at (713)-743-1010, option 4 or by email at email@example.com.
 Please note that admissions representatives do not provide support with course selection or registration.